 1. Right-click on the file or folder that you wish to open and select Properties.

-2. Click Security tab.
-Under Group or user names, select your name then click Edit button.
+2. Click the Security tab.
+Under Group or user names, select your name then click the Edit button.

 3. Under Group or user names, select your name.
 Then under Permissions for Camilla, in Allow column, check the checkbox next to the Permission you wish to have (For example, if you want to Modify the file or folder, check the checkbox next to it).
 If you are not sure which Permission you should select, check all boxes.

-Note if all boxes are grayed out with tick in it, it means the permissions are enabled.
-In this case, this method doesn’t work for you, move on the next method
+Note if all boxes are grayed out with a tick in them, it means the permissions are enabled.
+In this case, this method doesn’t work for you, move on to the next method.

-If you’re opening the file or folder through their shortcut, It’s possible that location is not available especially when the file or folder were saved in a networked or a removable drive.
+If you’re opening the file or folder through their shortcut, It’s possible that location is not available especially when the file or folder was saved in a networked or a removable drive.